under-score/projector/README.md

 copy all files to /Library/WebServer/Documents/projector
 export powerpoint slides as jpg 2048x1536 pixel and
-coyp all media files to /Library/WebServer/Documents/projector (jpg, mp3, apple urls, ...)
+copy all media files to /Library/WebServer/Documents/projector (jpg, mp3, apple urls, ...)

 ```